 Enclosures: (List what you are enclosing)

-Once you resolve the issue with the credit bureaus, follow the steps above to dispute the debt.
+Follow the steps above to dispute incorrect information on your credit reports.
 If the provider reports the item to a consumer reporting company, it must include a notice of your dispute.
 If you are correct — that is, if the information is found to be inaccurate — the information provider may not report it again.

-There are also certain Web sites that provide kits for as little as $13.95, these kits have letter templates and tips to help you repair your credit all by yourself.
+Some Web sites provide kits for as little as $13.95 that contain letter templates and tips to help you repair your credit yourself.
 You can learn more about credit, credit scoring, and credit repair at Bills.com.

 Generally we do not believe that firms like Lexington Law, Ovation Law, and other credit repair industry leaders are scams, even though they do have lots of complaints about them on consumer-complaint Web sites.
-Be sure to evaluate each company’s complaint volume against the size of its overall client base and do your own homework and further ensure that the amount you will pay the company seems reasonable to you for the services you will receive — many people fail to do their homework and are unhappily surprised.
+Be sure to evaluate each company’s complaint volume against the size of its overall client base.
+Do your homework to ensure the monthly fee seems reasonable to you for the services promised.
+Many of the unhappy people who comment below failed to do their homework, and as a result were disappointed.

 I hope this information helps you Find.
 Learn & Save.